gmoshiko/stack-monitoring/README.md

 * Prometheus Server
 * Graphite

 everything will be provision using the stacktool.py included in this repo.
+The stack build on top Ubuntu VM using Vagrant to provision, docker & Docker Swarm to run the services.
+after installing the stack you can access it via http://localhost:port

 ## Getting Started